Prayer Vigil To Be Held Monday For Two Children Found Dead In Car Trunk In Essex

 ESSEX, Md.
 (WJZ) — A prayer vigil will be held Monday for the two children found dead in the trunk of a car in Essex late Wednesday night.

-The vigil will be at 7 p.m. at the Essex Park and Ride, 22 Eastern Blvd.READ MORE: Father-Son Duo Hearly And Andreas Mayr Complete Chesapeake Bay Kayak Trip For Hunger Relief
+The vigil will be at 7 p.m. at the Essex Park and Ride, 22 Eastern Blvd.READ MORE: Man Found Dead In Vacant East Baltimore Home Ruled Homicide, Another Man Dead After West Baltimore Shooting Friday

 Del.
 Ric Metzgar, who represents the area and is the vigil’s organizer, said in a statement he hopes the vigil brings healing to the community.
 He said all are welcome to attend.